anodynos/uRequire/source/code/config/uRequireConfigMasterDefaults.coffee.md

 ## build.done

-This is set by either *urequireCMD* or [grunt-urequire](https://github.com/aearly/grunt-urequire) to signify the end of a build - dont use it!
+This is set by either *urequireCMD* or [grunt-urequire](https://github.com/aearly/grunt-urequire) to signify the end of a build - don't use it!

       done: (doneVal)-> console.log "done() is missing and I got a #{doneVal} on the default done()"